dzianisbohush/cra-with-ssr/README.md

 ## Code splitting.
 ![A single giant bundle vs multiple smaller bundles](http://thejameskyle.com/img/react-loadable-split-bundles.png)

 Code splitting is a technique which allow create some count of little chunks instead of single huge bundle.
 CRA has code splitting by default.
-When we run `$ npm run build` we can see in ./build/static/js/ folder some count of chunks.
+When we run `$ npm run build` we can see in `./build/static/js/` folder some count of chunks.
 But CRA load all chunks for every route.

-Let`s add routes for check this.
+Let\`s add routes for check it.
-Change some project structure for ./src/common/
-Create notFoundPage and startPage folders.
+Change some project structure for `./src/common/` Create notFoundPage and startPage folders.
 Folder startPage should contains our default CRA App component but we rename this to StartPage.
 Add notFoundPage folder with NotFound component.
 Now we have this structure :
 ```